dogweather/forkful/content/en/powershell/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means snagging its contents via the web.
-Coders do this for web scraping, offline viewing, or automating interactions with websites.

 ## How to:
 Here's the magic spell for fetching a web page using PowerShell.
 We'll harness `Invoke-WebRequest`.